 What we offer

 You can enrol on accredited courses in English, maths and ICT.
-We also offer employability courses, vocational qualifications, ESOL courses and industry specific training for adults and for young people (16+) Apprenticeships and full-time Vocational programmes.
+We also offer employability courses, vocational qualifications, ESOL courses and industry specific training for adults.
+For young people (16+) we offer Apprenticeships and full-time Vocational programmes.
 In addition, we provide employee training and assessment on the employer’s premises.